 The Day of Atonement (Yom Kippur) was the only holy day of Israel in which the people fasted rather than feasted.
 They were to contemplate their sins and mourn over them (Leviticus 16:29).
 They were also commanded not to work on this holy day, but to recognize it as a Sabbath.
-What an important day it was:
+What an epic day it was!

 Leviticus 16:34 (NKJV) “This shall be an everlasting statute for you, to make atonement for the children of Israel, for all their sins, once a year.”
 And he did as the LORD commanded Moses.”

 While the children of Israel were in the wilderness they had a staple diet of Manna, therefore the eating of the meat of animals was not as common.
 When they DID slaughter an animal for food, the commandment at this point is to bring a portion to the LORD, it was to take place at the Tabernacle and would be a Peace Offering, also known as a Fellowship Offering, where the Lord had a portion, the Priests had a portion, and the person/family offering the sacrifice had a portion.